SADS Week 2024

 In addition, Steve Mears once again reminds us of the importance of why exercise is so important for us all!

-On Friday 6th October, we once again highlight the importance of cardiovascular safety in schools.
-This year, we visit Market Bosworth School where JHMTs Alan White will provide CPR and AED training to students and staff!
-We thank the school for partnering with us in SADS week.
+Highlighting the importance of cardiovascular safety in schools has become a tradition on the Friday of SADS week, and this year we visit The City of Leicester College JHMTs Alan White will provide CPR and AED training to students and staff!
+We thank the college for partnering with us in SADS week.

-I would like to thank members of the JHMT medical team (Marijke, Mike, Elliott, Fraser, Alan, Steve M, Mike, Ffion, Chloe) and everyone behind the scenes including partners: EMAS, University of Leicester Hospitals NHS Trust, Leicester City Council, Charnwood Borough Council, UK Coaching, Loughborough College, Resuscitation Council UK, De Monfort University, Bosworth Academy, Leicester Rowing Club, Market Harborough Town FC u18s and the International Football Academy & for their fabulous efforts in contributing to this year's SADS awareness week programme.
+I would like to thank members of the JHMT medical team (Marijke, Mike, Elliott, Alan, Steve M, Mike, Chloe) and everyone behind the scenes including partners: EMAS, University of Leicester Hospitals NHS Trust, Leicester City Council, Charnwood Borough Council, UK Coaching, Loughborough College, Resuscitation Council UK and Leicester Sea Cadets and many others for their fabulous efforts in contributing to this year's SADS awareness week programme.

 This week is full to the brim of information for you.
 To read, but also to share.
 There is no age limit to knowing about CPR and AEDs.
 And you are the future.
 You can make a difference.